Dr. Enuf

 Dr. Enuf is an American brand of soft drink bottled by Tri-City Beverage in Johnson City, Tennessee.
 It is a lemon-lime flavored drink (though its taste is different from common lemon-lime sodas such as Sprite or 7 Up.)
 Dr. Enuf is fortified with several water-soluble vitamins.
 Its marketing slogan is "Enuf is Enough!"
+A 12-US-fluid-ounce bottle of Dr. Enuf contains 76 mg of caffeine.

 Dr. Enuf's origins date back to 1949, when a Chicago businessman named William Mark Swartz was urged by coworkers to formulate a soft drink fortified with vitamins as an alternative to sugar sodas full of empty calories.
 He developed an "energy booster" drink containing B vitamins, caffeine and cane sugar.
 After placing a notice in a trade magazine seeking a bottler, he formed a partnership with Charles Gordon of Tri-City Beverage to produce and distribute the soda.

 Early product heritage with Mountain Dew

 Mountain Dew was first sold commercially at Johnson City, Tennessee, in 1954 by Tri-City Beverage.

 Early in its development, Dr. Enuf was reported to have several therapeutic effects, including the easing of stomach pains, relief from hangovers, and a clearing of the mind.
 One of the early advertised uses of Dr. Enuf, curing hangovers, coincided with Tri-City Beverage's other soft drink at the time, a drink mixer called Mountain Dew.
 Tri-City Beverage later sold the rights to Mountain Dew to Pepsi, but kept the Dr. Enuf brand.

 The drink is still produced to this day by Tri-Cities Beverage.
-Dr. Enuf is available in original, Diet, Herbal and Diet Herbal varieties.
+Dr. Enuf is available in original, Diet, Herbal, and Diet Herbal varieties.
 A bottle of any of the varieties contains at least 80% of the recommended daily nutritional requirement of thiamine (Vitamin B1), niacin (Vitamin B_{3}), potassium and iodine.
 The herbal varieties also contain ginseng and guarana, and are cherry flavored.

+On August 6th, 2026, Dr. Enuf introduced Herbal Grape in both regular and zero sugar.